Dymaisi/PRSL/README.md

 # PRSL
-2022年春季课程 Pattern Recognition and Statistical learning 学习实践
+For the ECUST 2022 Spring-Course **Pattern Recognition and Statistical Learning**